jonnyynnoj/fabrica/README.md

         <extension class="Noj\Fabrica\Adapter\Doctrine\PHPUnit\RefreshDatabase" />
     </extensions>
     ```
-- If you are using a lower version of PHPUnit or you would only like to create the database for specific tests then you add the `use` statement to your test class:
+- If you are using a lower version of PHPUnit or you would only like to create the database for specific tests then you can add the trait to your test class:
     ```php
     class MyTest extends TestCase
     {
-        use \Noj\Fabrica\Adapter\Doctrine\PHPUnit\DatabaseFixtures;
+        use \Noj\Fabrica\Adapter\Doctrine\PHPUnit\NeedsDatabase;
     }
     ```